Some Aspects on Identification, Decay Properties and Nuclear Structure of the Heaviest Nuclei

-Although elements up to Z\,=\,118 have been syntheszied so far, the quest for the location of the spherical 'superheavy' proton and neutron shells is still open.
-Indeed synthesis of elements up Z\,=\,118 in $^{48}$Ca induced reactions show a maximum in the cross sections at Z\,=\,114, which might be seen as an indication of a proton shell at Z\,=\,114 (see fig. 16).
+Although elements up to {\it{Z}}\,=\,118 have been syntheszied so far, the quest for the location of the spherical 'superheavy' proton and neutron shells is still open.
+Indeed synthesis of elements up {\it{Z}}\,=\,118 in $^{48}$Ca induced reactions show a maximum in the cross sections at {\it{Z}}\,=\,114, which might be seen as an indication of a proton shell at {\it{Z}}\,=\,114 (see fig. 16).
 Such an interpretation, however, is not unambiguous since a complete understanding of the evaporation residue (ER) production process (capture of projectile and target nuclei, formation of the compund nucleus, deexcitation of the compound nucleus, competition between particle emission and fission) is required to draw firm conclusions.
 Indeed V.I.
-Zagebaev and W. Greiner \cite{ZagG15} could reproduce cross-sections for elements Z\,=\,112 to Z\,=\,118 produced in $^{48}$Ca induced reaction quite fairly, but evidently a main ingredient of their calculations was quite uncertain.
+Zagebaev and W. Greiner \cite{ZagG15} could reproduce cross-sections for elements {\it{Z}}\,=\,112 to {\it{Z}}\,=\,118 produced in $^{48}$Ca induced reaction quite fairly, but evidently a main ingredient of their calculations was quite uncertain.
 They approximated fission barriers as the sum of the 'shell effects' (according to \cite{Moller95}) and a 'zero-point energy' of 0.5 MeV, which resulted in quite different values than obtained from 'direct' fission barrier calculations (see e.g. \cite{Moller09,Moller15,Kowal15}).